d-protsenko/tutorials/quickstart/how_to_start.md

 __Config__ — a `config.json` file, a part of a Feature.
 Configs from all loaded Features are joined together and form an aggregate config of the Server.
 The config defines: set of objects to create in the Server's IOC, typically they are Actors; Maps; other metadata and handlers of system events.

-__Map__, __Chain__ — the list of actors in the specified order to process a message step by step.
+__Map__, __Message Map__, __Chain__ — the list of actors in the specified order to process a message step by step.
 On each step the message is wrapped and passed to the Actor's handler, the Actor makes some modifications in the message atomically, then the message is passed to the next Actor.
 This is the core idea, how independent Actors work together.

 __Plugin__ — a part of a Feature, contains code to initialize the Feature, in most cases registers new strategies to IOC.
 Plugins may depend on other plugins.